bbachi/Angular2Routing/README.md

 # Angular2Routing

-## make the service call in mgOnit example
+## make the service call on load of the component.
 ```
 import { Router, ActivatedRoute, Params } from '@angular/router';
 import 'rxjs/add/operator/switchMap';